octopusthink/funfactsaboutoctopus.es/src/content/facts/04-blue-blood.md

 image: /images/Haeckel-Gamochonia.jpg
 ---

-Human blood is red because our blood contains the iron-based hemoglobin, a protein containing iron that binds to oxygen and transports it throughout our bloodstreams.
-Octopus blood contains a similar protein called hemocyanin, which contains copper instead of iron.
+Human blood is red because our blood contains haemoglobin, an iron-rich protein that transports oxygen.
+Octopuses blood contains heamocyanin, which contains copper (blue) instead of iron (red).

-Copper is a better oxygen transporter when the water temperature is low and there isn't much oxygen.
-Since octopuses live all over the world, this allows them to deal with all sorts of extremes of temperature without having a panic attack.
+Copper is a better oxygen transporter in cold, deep waters where octopuses tend to live.
+It isn't super efficient though, so octopuses have three hearts to compensate.
+They also take it easy on the cardio.
+Wise move, friend.